ekh001/ElizabethHall/README.md

 ## Hello world!

-#### I'm just a developer, standing in front of a virtual audience, asking them to check out her projects.
+#### I'm just a developer, standing in front of a virtual audience, asking them to check out my projects.
 ---

 ### 🧰 Languages and Tools